Getting StartedAuthentication

 Click API Keys in the sidebar.

-Manage keys by viewing usage stats, regenerating, or revoking them.
+Manage keys by viewing or revoking them.
 Revoke compromised keys immediately.

 Including API Keys in Requests

-Add your key to the Authorization header as Bearer YOUR_API_KEY.
+Add your key to the Authorization header as Bearer YOUR_API_KEY or as a query parameter

 header